-No and no. Coming out as a transgender person and/or deciding to transition is a not something people joke or lie about.
+No and no. Coming out as a transgender person and/or deciding to transition is not something people joke or lie about.
 Asking these questions assumes that someone does not know themselves well or as well as you do.
 That is why these questions are considered rude and inappropriate.
-If someone says they are trans\ identified, believe them and support them - don't question whether their identity is "real" or valid.
-They know themselves and now they are trusting you by telling you about an important part of themselves.
+If someone says they are transgender, believe them and support them - don't question whether their identity is "real" or valid.
+They know themselves and now they are entrusting you with an important part of themselves.
 Realize that some people's gender does change over time.
 Some people identify as female, then male, then genderfluid, then genderqueer.
 This does not mean identifying as female, male, or genderfluid were "phases".
 They were real and true for the person at the time and now they have found another identity that is real and true for them now.
-Some people spend a very short time understanding their identities, some people's identities change their whole life.
+Some people identify one way their whole life; some people's identities change their whole life.
 None of this is for attention and none of it is a phase.
-It is all just part of the person's experience and life.
+It is all just part of the person's experiences and life.